rlnB2022/Javascript-Millionaire/README.md

 # What I learned

 I learned that React is the library that was just made for me.
 I love it!
 Firestore databases are amazing.
 Coming from a SQL background, a noSQL database with documents wasn't as difficult as I thought it would be.
 Implementing React Redux to manage the state of the app was also not as difficult as I expected, either.
-At my last job, we used Flux, so it was easy to adapt and learn.
+At my current job, we used Flux, so it was easy to adapt and learn.

 # Takeaways

 This was a really fun project to create.
 I finished working on this project September 26, 2021...late into the night.
 Deployed on Github Pages.

 Thanks for reading!